cjglen/Electrify-Ms1/README.md

  The only issue I have discovered is that on screens smaller than an Iphone 5, the jumbotron content pushes upwards, which I will try and fix in a later update.

+ ### User testing

+ The site can be a little slow on some devices to load the background image on the Contact Us page, this is something I am going to look at fixing asap.
+The cards at the bottom of the home screen are also occasionally slow to load.

  ## Deployment

  ### GitHub Pages